-Permits are issued to a single individual at least 18 years of age or older.
+Permits are issued to a single individual 18 years of age or older.

-Import/Export permits are authorized for a specified time frame which the applicant indicates on the Wildlife Import/Export Permit Application.
-If more time is needed, another application must be filled out and submitted to the Wildlife Resource Commission.
+Import/Export permits are authorized for a specified time frame that the applicant indicates on the Wildlife Import/Export Permit Application.
+If more time is needed, another application must be filled out and submitted to the NCWRC.

 Download the current Wildlife Import/Export Rules from the North Carolina Office of Administrative Hearings: